cvdlab-alumni/homework1/Readme.md

 ## Exercise 4

-Model one piece of furniture, at your choice, and instance it one or more times inside the 3D model
+Reproduce a 3D model of one piece of furniture, at your choice,
+and instance it one or more times inside the Pavillion.

 # Assignment delivery